 Able2Extract has a good handful of features for lawyers, with Bates Numbering being the most prominent one.
 Here’s how to apply Bates Numbers to your legal PDF documents and get the most out of the feature.

-With Able2Extract Professional 12 this can be done in 3 easy steps (make sure to download the trial and follow along):
+With Able2Extract Professional this can be done in 3 easy steps.
+Make sure to download the free trial and follow along:

-Open the PDF file you want to apply Bates Numbering to and switch to PDF editing mode via the Edit icon.
+Open the PDF file you want to apply Bates Numbering to.

 Step 2 – Insert Bates Numbering